Skip to content

 Route handling in [main] is limited to the following lines:

-# Import the web application routes
+# import routes from web application

 import routes